 “There is nothing the busy man is less busied with than living; there is nothing harder to learn.” ~ SENECA

-Travel, learn languages, dance, play sports, embrace moving and fitness, learn how to cook, play a musical instrument, go out and have whatever definition of fun you have in mind.
+Travel, learn languages, dance, play sports, embrace fitness (read this Beachbody on Demand review), learn how to cook, play a musical instrument, go out and have whatever definition of fun you have in mind.
 All of these are better than doing something only as to feel productive and accomplished.

 In the vein in which this article has been written, I have an announcement to make too.
 Lifestyle Updated, as you have learned over time, aims to advocate personal development via introducing change in lifestyle.
 And this article is a perfect reminder that we should all be more pragmatic when it comes to it.